scriptabuild/eventstore/docs/tutorial.md

 ---
 modelDefinition: object
 - snapshotName: string
+- initializeLogAggregatorData(): any
-- createLogAggregator(snapshot: any): any
+- createLogAggregator(logAggregatorData: any): any
-- createDomainModel(dispatch: function, logAggregator: object)
+- createDomainModel(dispatch: function, logAggregatorData: object)

 ---
 [More documentation on all methods and properties on the _model definition_](./modelDefinition.md)